neo4j-partners/virtual-graph-dbx/best-practices.md

 row count.
 A recent window is also often the cleaner definition of the signal.
 A burst of many recipients in one week is a better smurfing signal than an all-time total.

-Multi-hop joins are expensive regardless of grouping.
-Following two steps in a row, where A sends to B and B sends to C, does a lot of matching work no matter how you group it.
-The rapid-turnover query takes about 210s.
-The pass-through mule query takes about 4 to 6s with `LIMIT 50`.
-Always bound or filter a two-hop pattern.
+A two-hop join can match far more rows than either relationship table holds.
+Query 10's pattern matches 11,151,853 transfer pairs out of 300,000 transfers.
+When the aggregation pushes down, the warehouse does that join and returns only the groups.
+Query 10 then runs in about 1s, and the pass-through mule query in 1 to 2s.
+When it does not push down, every match crosses into the graph engine.
+On a two-hop join, check the pushdown first.
+Bound or anchor the pattern when the result itself is large.

 A two-hop pattern also matches once per combination of edges.
 The round-trip query binds one row for every pair of one transfer each way, so `count(*)` and `sum()` over it count each transfer several times.
-Count each direction with `count(DISTINCT f)` and divide each direction's sum by the other direction's count, as query 3 does.
-The pass-through mule query groups by mule and incoming transfer in a first `WITH`, so each incoming transfer's dollars count once.
+Count each direction with `count(DISTINCT f.link_id)` and divide each direction's sum by the other direction's count, as query 3 does.
+The pass-through mule query groups by mule and incoming `link_id` in a first `WITH`, so each incoming transfer's dollars count once.

 ### When plain Cypher is not enough: GDS